This course is available for students in the BA Urban Studies programme and to a limited amount of external students.

 To successfully complete the course, please take note of the following:

-3 specific assignments out of the 5 assignments always need to be sufficient in order to obtain an end grade: if any of these assignments are insufficient, the student will get an obligatory extra assignment that needs to be evaluated as ‘sufficient’ in order to obtain the end grade.
+if any of these assignments is insufficient, the student will get an obligatory extra assignment that needs to be evaluated as ‘sufficient’ in order to obtain the end grade

-If the end grade is insufficient (lower than a 6.0), or the final exam grade is lower than 5,50, there is a possibility of retaking the final exam, replacing the previous final exam grade.
-No resit for the work group grade is possible.
+If the final exam grade is lower than 5.50, there is a possibility of retaking the final exam, replacing the previous final exam grade.

 Faculty regulations concerning participation in resits are listed in article 4.1 of the Faculty Course and Examination Regulations.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organised.

 Howell, D. (2012).
 Statistical Methods for Psychology, International Edition.
 (8th Edition).

 Leary, M.L.
 (2012).
 Introduction to Behavioral Research Methods (6th edition).
 Boston: Pearson.